hackernight/arcade-jam-2018/README.md

 1. Install Yarn
 1. `yarn install` to install dependencies to your machine (You can also just run `yarn` for this)
+1. `yarn start` to start running the thing

-## Adding new components or scenes
+## Adding new components or states

 ### Creating a new Prefab